 The properties have been specifically designed to be used by students.
 These properties have benefited from significant changes in fire safety, building regulations and coherent fire and management strategies.
 They have extensive fire safety systems in place in all the buildings that they manage.
 They are also audited by their own internal team, as well as external consultants, on a regular basis to validate, and if necessary update, their extensive fire safety systems, policies and procedures.

-Bournemouth has a growing student population of over 20,000, making student accommodation a hot topic.
-On-campus housing fills up fast, so off-campus student apartments in Bournemouth are a popular choice.
+Bournemouth has a growing student population of over 20,000, making student accommodation in Bournemouth.
+On-campus housing fills up fast, so off-campus student accommodation in Bournemouth are a popular choice.
 Students can pick from private rooms, shared flats, ensuite apartments, or studios to match their lifestyles.
 Whether you want to live alone or with friends, there’s something for everyone.

 Amber makes finding Bournemouth student accommodation simple.
 Our easy-to-use platform has verified listings near top schools.
 These include Bournemouth University and Bournemouth Arts University.
-Check out student housing in Bournemouth like Cranborne House or Oxford Point for modern en suites and studios.
+Some of the top student accommodations in Bournemouth include Cranborne House or Oxford Point for modern en suites and studios.
 Amber’s team helps with bookings and offers flexible leases to fit your needs.
-Prices typically range from £500 to £900 per month, depending on the room type and location.
-With amber, you get safe, comfy student properties in Bournemouth close to campus, plus support every step of the way.
+With amber, you get safe, comfy student accommodation in Bournemouth close to campus, plus support every step of the way.
 Amber also provides personalised support.
 This includes booking help and flexible lease options.
 This way, you can find student houses in Bournemouth that fit your needs.
 Start your search at amber today and find your perfect home.

 Bournemouth is a coastal city located in the south of England, known for its stunning beaches and vibrant student life.
 Situated in Dorset, it is just a short train ride from London, making it easily accessible for students from all over the United Kingdom and beyond.
 Bournemouth started as a small Victorian seaside resort.
 Now, it is a lively city with a rich cultural and academic history.
 The city has a population of around 200,000, with a large student community contributing to its youthful and dynamic atmosphere.
 Bournemouth is surrounded by beautiful nature.
 The stunning Jurassic Coast, a UNESCO World Heritage Site, is nearby.
 You can enjoy many outdoor activities here, like hiking, cycling, and beach sports.